Skip to Content

 Your best canine friend may not be as young as he used to be, but that doesn’t mean his life has to be any less fun or rewarding.
 Senior dogs can be just as joyous, playful, and loving as ever, but they need some life adjustments to stay healthy and safe.

-2. Senior-proof your home.
+2. Senior-proof your home

 Those joints aren’t what they used to be!
 Make your home easier to navigate by adding small ramps or lifts to your senior dog’s favorite resting spots.
 Arrange furniture to eliminate obstacles or blind spots in their hangout spaces.
 You can add area rugs to rooms with hardwood or tile floors to make walking a little easier for your buddy, too.

-3. Adjust exercise to appropriate levels.
+3. Adjust exercise to appropriate levels

-4. Keep the mind sharp.
+4. Keep the mind sharp

 As your dog’s physical activities decrease, look for ways to keep the brain of your wise old pooch stimulated.
 Trade out one of your tug matches with a puzzle or treat-search game.

-5. Their diet may be due for a remix.
+5. Their diet may be due for a remix

-6. Watch their waistline.
+6. Watch their waistline

 A few extra pounds will have an impact on your senior dog’s aging frame.
 Be consistent about feeding and exercise to keep your good old dog at an optimal weight.
+Their metabolism slows down considerably as they age so it’s important to keep on an eye on the scale and their body shape.
+Check our weight management guide to see examples of what ideal weights can look like in your cat or dog.

-7. Clean teeth support a clean bill of health.
+7. Clean teeth support a clean bill of health

-8. Step up your grooming game.
+8. Step up your grooming game

 With all those (well-deserved) naps taking the place of fetch, increased inactivity could lead to matting and skin irritation.
 More consistent grooming will keep your dog’s silver-speckled coat shiny and soft.

-9. Revisit their social circle.
+9. Revisit their social circle

 As their energy and activity levels change, so might your dog’s desire to be in the center of all the action.
 A dog park full of chipper puppies may rejuvenate one elder dog, but quiet playdates with a like-minded senior may be the right speed for another.